 Each term a different topic is covered.
 These topics have been carefully planned to cover elements of history, geography, religion, influential figures, life skills and culture.
+The over-arching topic spirals enabling pupils to complete new learning year on year, building on prior knowledge each time.
 The topics are outlined below: